 - Students who apply and are accepted to a conference after the application dates for a travel period have passed may submit an application for consideration in the immediately-following travel period.

 - Applicants must be matriculated students in good academic standing in a GSAS graduate program.
 Doctoral students must be within seven years of their first term of enrollment in their graduate program (eligibility may be extended beyond the seventh year if a student was off campus for approved fieldwork, or if there are extenuating academic circumstances).
 Master’s students must be within two years of their first term of enrollment in their graduate program.
+Advanced Certificate students are not eligible.

 - Applicants must be presenting a paper/poster at a scholarly or professional conference.
 Attendance only cannot be funded; presentations at graduate student conferences or invitational seminars at other institutions also cannot be funded.